-For school year 2018-2019, Minneapolis Public Schools will now support Google Classroom as the Learning Management System (LMS).
-Many MPS teachers are already using Google Classroom and have discovered the benefits of this easy to use tool.
+Google Classroom is the Minneapolis Public Schools’ district supported Learning Management System (LMS).
 Google Classroom streamlines assignments, boosts collaboration, and fosters seamless communication to make teaching more productive and meaningful.
 Teachers can distribute assignments, send feedback, and see everything in one place.

 Frequently Asked Questions